monatis/clip.cpp/README.md

 See [examples/image-search/README.md](examples/image-search/README.md) for more info and usage.

+4. `extract` is a tool to extract vectors to `*.npy` files in Numpy format.
+It is again dependency-free, i.e., no need for Numpy.

+CLI arguments are the same, but you can pass one or multiple `--text` and/or `--image` arguments.
+Either of them or a combination of both allowed.

+**Note**: Support for processing `*.txt` files and image directories is on the way.

 ## Python bindings

 You can use clip.cpp in Python with no third-party libraries (no dependencies other than standard Python libraries).